8 Walkthrough 2: Approaching gradebook data from a data science perspective

 and late

-In the “Foundational Skills” chapter, we introduced the select()
+In the “Foundational Skills” chapter, you learned about the select()

-function, which tells R what columns we want to keep.
-Let’s do that again here.
-This time we’ll use negative signs to say we want the dataset without absent
+function, which tells R what columns you want to keep.
+Use that again here, but this time use negative signs to remove absent

 and late